 Yes.
 “Mulch” can be almost any material—even newspapers and gravel.
 Generally speaking, though, the term “mulch” is used to refer to bark mulch.
 This is the mulch you see at garden centers.
 It’s produced by shredding the exterior bark of conifers and is often dyed to add aesthetic appeal.

 Wood chips are the shredded up outer and inner parts of a tree as well as shredded branches and leaves.
 They're also known as arborist wood chips because they are usually purchased from tree service companies or left for a homeowner to use after a tree service removes a tree.

 |Mulch is mostly the chopped up pieces of tree bark.||Wood chips are made by chipping up the inner part of trees.|

 Why wood chips are a better choice than bark mulch

 You might think mulch is better because it costs more than wood chips, but this isn’t the case.

-A 1990 study of 15 organic materials commonly used as landscaping mulch (including leaves, compost, grass clippings, and both bark mulch and wood chips) found that wood chips were exceptionally good at retaining moisture in the soil, moderating temperature and controlling weeds.
-Because wood chips combine tree bark, wood and leaves, they also resist compaction better than bark mulch and promote a richer biological diversity which helps keep plants healthy while supplying nutrients to the soil.
+A 1990 study of 15 organic materials commonly used as landscaping mulch (including leaves, compost, grass clippings, and both bark mulch and wood chips) found that wood chips were exceptionally good at retaining moisture in the soil, moderating temperature and controlling weeds--even better than mulch.
+Because wood chips combine tree bark, wood and leaves, they also resist compaction better than bark mulch.
+Wood chips also promote a richer biological diversity, which helps keep plants healthy while supplying nutrients to the soil.